sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 The result of a three-way merge in terms of content.
-It may be either fully-merged, in which case there is an indexed sequence of merged elements, or may have conflicts, in which case there are two indexed sequences, these being the left and right sides' interpretation of the merge result.
+It may be either fully-merged, in which case there is an indexed sequence of merged elements, or may have conflicts, in which case there are two indexed sequences, these being the left and right sides' interpretations of the merge result.
 Code motion is not modelled in the result, but the presence of code motion may affect what goes into the result.

 ### `merge.MergeAlgebra` ###